uwplse/herbgrind/README.md

 Installation Instructions
 -------------------------

+### Prerequisites

+You'll need `git`, `autotools`, and `python3` installed to build herbgrind.
+You can most likely find them in your linux distributions package repositories, or Homebrew if you're on OS X.

+### Installing

 The project was developed on a 64-bit linux platform that supports 32-bit compilation.
 If you're running on a platform like this, running just "make" or "make compile" after cloning the repo should just work.